Remote entanglement distribution in a quantum network via multinode indistinguishability of photons: APPENDIX C: Sources of four indistinguishable photons

-Based on the two indistinguishable and independent photons, the further step is to ensure the indistinguishability among the four photons.
+The further step is to ensure the indistinguishability among the four independent photons.
 As shown in Fig.~\ref{BSM}, photons at the side with a movable platform C are meeting at the beam splitter for interference, whilst photons on the other side are just for trigger.
-By adjustment of the delay through C, the corresponding interference dip with the value of visibility 0.8436 $\pm$ 0.0405 is illustrated in Fig.~\ref{BSM}{\bf b}.
-At this stage, a four-photon indistinguishable source just based on the identity of the uncorrelated photons is confirmed.
+By adjustment of the delay through C, the corresponding interference dip with visibility 0.8436 $\pm$ 0.0405 is reported in Fig.~\ref{BSM}{\bf b}.
+At this stage, an overall source of four indistinguishable independent photons just based on the identity of uncorrelated photons coming from Sources I and II is confirmed.